a safeway

 Many thanks to Saim Demircan & Outpost's Simon Liddiment, Loz, Dav, Berry, Tim and JJ.

-Original floorplan for Budgen's displays
+Original supermarket floorplan